 Charles Bartlett lives and works in Northern California.
 He is a member-at-large in the UECNA, worshiping in the REC by bishopric dispensation.
 His blog, Anglican Rose, explores the nature of adiaphora in England’s Church beginning with late-Henrician standards.

-The faldstool in English ceremony was the movable seat otherwise reserved in the chancel as the chair for the visiting Bishop.
+(A similar article dealing with the Daily Offices was also written: Supremacy in Offices) The faldstool in English ceremony was the movable seat otherwise reserved in the chancel as the chair for the visiting Bishop.
 From the faldstool, an Ordinary passed authority by laying on hands of both confirmed laity and clergy.
 But the faldstool also doubled as a prayer desk upon pentitential occasions where the bishop rested his arms upon the faldstool’s cushion while kneeling before it.
 The idea of the bishop’s faldstool representing a throne of authority in the church is embedded the BCP’s litany.
 From it we learn the peculiar order of authority within the Church of England.

 Though today the prayer desk has replaced the faldstool, nevertheless, in the Parson’s Handbook the Rev. Dearmer explains the Litany is to be be given in the old position of the fladstool, namely, in the midst of the church.
 According to Dearmer, the Litany should be recited regularly, normally Wednesdays and Fridays as well as between morning prayer and ante-communion on Sundays.
 But it is especially said upon penitential seasons.